+II.A.3.a) must include subspecialty expertise and qualifications acceptable to the Review Committee; and, (Core)

+II.A.3.a).(1) Prior to appointment, the program director must demonstrate the following:

+II.A.3.a).(1).(a) completion of an ACGME-accredited orthopaedic sports medicine fellowship; (Core)

+II.A.3.a).(1).(b) at least three years of clinical practice experience in orthopaedic sports medicine; (Core)

+II.A.3.a).(1).(c) three years as a faculty member in an ACGME-accredited or AOA-approved orthopaedic surgery residency or ACGME-accredited orthopaedic sports medicine fellowship program; and, (Core)

+Background and Intent: Current program directors of ACGME-accredited orthopaedic sports medicine fellowship programs are exempt from requirements II.A.3.a).(1).(a)-(c).
+Program directors appointed after the effective date of these requirements are expected to comply with these requirements.

-II.A.3.a) must include subspecialty expertise and qualifications acceptable to the Review Committee; and, (Core) II.A.3.a).(1) Prior to appointment, the program director must demonstrate the following: II.A.3.a).(1).(a) completion of a pediatric orthopaedic surgery fellowship; (Core) II.A.3.a).(1).(b) at least three years of clinical practice experience in pediatric orthopaedic surgery; (Core) II.A.3.a).(1).(c) three years as a faculty member in an ACGME-accredited or American Osteopathic Association (AOA)-approved orthopaedic surgery residency or a pediatric orthopaedic surgery fellowship program; and, (Core) II.A.3.a).(1).(d) evidence of periodic updates of knowledge and skills to discharge the roles and responsibilities for teaching, supervision, and formal evaluation of fellows.
-(Core) II.A.3.b) must include current certification in the specialty by the or subspecialty qualifications that are acceptable to the Review Committee.
+II.A.3.a).(1).(d) evidence of periodic updates of knowledge and skills to discharge the roles and responsibilities for teaching, supervision, and formal evaluation of fellows.
 (Core)

-American Board of Orthopaedic Surgery (ABOS) or by the American Osteopathic Board of Orthopaedic Surgery (AOBOS),
+II.A.3.b) must include current certification in the subspecialty for which they are the program director by the American Board of Orthopaedic Surgery (ABOS) or by the American Osteopathic Board of Orthopaedic Surgery (AOBOS), or subspecialty qualifications that are acceptable to the Review these requirements must have current ABOS or AOBOS certification in orthopaedic surgery, as well as subspecialty certification in orthopaedic sports medicine.
+(Core)

-[Note that while the Common Program Requirements deem certification by a member board of the American Board of Medical Specialties (ABMS) or a certifying board of the AOA acceptable, there is no ABMS or AOA board that offers certification in this subspecialty.]

-II.A.3.b).(1)
+Committee.
+(Core)

+II.A.3.b).(1) All program directors appointed after the effective date of